sergkard/sails-sqlserver/README.md

-Unofficial Microsoft SQL Server adapter for [waterline](https://github.com/balderdashy/waterline).
+Microsoft SQL Server adapter for [waterline](https://github.com/balderdashy/waterline).
 Tested on SQL Server 2008, but should support any SQL Server 2005 and newer.

 ### 1. Install
 ```sh